kylereddoch/IT140-Python/README.md

 **ModuleSixAssignment.py**
 \
 This is the code written for moving between rooms for the text-based game project that will be coded for the class.

+**TextBasedGame.py**
+\
+Space Attack - the text-based game I wrote in Python for the class project.
+You can also find it at its own repository at [https://github.com/kylereddoch/SpaceAttack](https://github.com/kylereddoch/SpaceAttack).
 </details>

 <details>